Sickness absence management policy and procedure

 - to advise the employee that an improvement in their sickness absence is required.

-- to contact Human Resources for advice in supporting or otherwise assisting an employee.
+- to contact the People Support team for advice in supporting or otherwise assisting an employee.

 - to request the employee's written consent for a health assessment or medical report to be obtained.